MISSION:

 "We are BLUE DEVILS!"
 1917 ~ Now

-The 88th Readiness Division, headquartered at Fort Snelling, Minn., and Fort McCoy, Wis., is a two-star command which provides services and Base Operations Support (BASOPS) to more than 46,500 Army Reserve Soldiers, 2,594 Active Guard and Reserve (AGR) Soldiers and 2,524 Civilians serving in 525 units at 277 sites with 579 facilities totaling 10,341,955 square feet of facility space on 18,113 acres of land throughout 19 states in the northwestern U.S. from the Ohio River Valley to the Pacific Coast.
+The 88th Readiness Division, headquartered at Fort Snelling, Minn., and Fort McCoy, Wis., is a two-star command which provides facilities, direct support services, and BASOPS to more than 53,000 Army Reserve Soldiers, 3,945 Active Guard and Reserve (AGR) Soldiers and 3,733 Civilians serving in 641 units at 277 sites with 579 facilities totaling 10,341,955 square feet of facility space on 18,113 acres of land throughout 19 states in the northwestern U.S. from the Ohio River Valley to the Pacific Coast.
+In addition, the 88th RD Commanding General is the senior commander of Fort McCoy, Wisconsin.

-The 88th manages 14 Local Training Area’s across eleven states covering 7,795 acers.
-Local Training Areas provide Soldiers opportunities to perform in their jobs, train close to home, and make the most out of Battle Assemblies by offering units the use of facilities, grounds and training venues to include convoy operations, organizational maintenance, engineer equipment dig sites, as well as Field Training Exercises.
+The 88th RD manages 14 Local Training Area’s (LTA) across eleven states covering 7,795 acres.
+LTAs provide Soldiers opportunities to perform in their jobs, train close to home, and make the most out of Battle Assemblies (BAs) by offering units the use of facilities, grounds, and training venues to include convoy operations, organizational maintenance, engineer equipment dig sites, as well as Field Training Exercises.

-The most recent addition to our services and support is the 88th Fort McCoy Draw Yard.
+The 88th RD continues to innovate and improve readiness by providing services to the Major Subordinate Commands (MSC).
+As a prime example of distinctive service and support, the 88th RD provides the Fort McCoy Draw Yard.
 The Draw Yard is a set of common military equipment (mostly vehicles and generators), available at Fort McCoy for Exercise and Transient Training unit use.
 The goal is to reduce transportation costs and Reception, Staging, Onward movement, and Integration (RSOI) time for Exercise and Transient Training units during their rotation.

-Accomplishing the 88th’s mission is a full-time support force of 42 AGR Soldiers, 1,227 Military Technicians, 105 Department of the Army Civilians plus 42 Troop Program Unit (TPU) Soldiers as well as Contractors assigned throughout the northwest region.
+The 88th RD’s C2 is comprised of 60 AGR Soldiers, 1,083 Military Technicians (MILTECs), 278 Department of the Army Civilians (DACs) and 683 Troop Program Unit (TPU) Soldiers as well as Contractors assigned throughout the northwest region.

 The history and lineage of the 88th Division began a century ago in August of 1917.